This article will teach you about Workflow settings.

 For example, if an item is under Editorial review and a user with enough permissions published the item to WordPress, the item's status will instantly be set to Completed.

-The grading criteria allow your reviewers to rate items after approving them.
-By default, there are three grading criteria, all of which are enabled for the Editorial review workflow status.
+Ratings allow your reviewers to rate items after approving them.
+By default, there are three criteria, all of which are enabled for the Editorial review workflow status.

-How to Create a New Grading Criterion
+Creating a New Rating Criterion

-A new empty field will appear that will let you create your new grading criterion.
+A new empty field will appear that will let you create your new rating.